 What does the CPRA consider to be "sensitive" personal information?

 The distinction of "sensitive personal information" from "personal information" is one of the extensions seen within the CPRA when compared with the CCPA.
-This is relevant because employees, in certain circumstances, can request to opt out of the sharing of sensitive personal information, which is a request that must be fulfilled by employers within 45 calendar days.
+This is relevant, because employees can request to opt out of the sharing of sensitive personal information, which is a request that must be fulfilled by employers within 45 calendar days.
 And if additional time is needed to fulfill the request, another 45 days can be taken if the employee is notified (resulting in a total of 90 days).

 What happens if I don't comply with the CPRA legislation?